johngoren/charlie_apple_database_merge/README.md

 # Charlie Apple SQL Merge Script.

 # Overview
 This package is a Python command line script that reconciles discrepancies in two locally-run databases, Live and Production.
 Some of the E-commerce data we need is in one database, and some of it is in the other.
-The result is a rapidly-written script that reassigns tens of thousands of SQL keys.
+The result is a script -- written in a mad rush -- that reassigns tens of thousands of SQL keys.

 The main executable is Migrate.py.